 Physiotherapy has become one of the core factors within the world of sports.
 Physiotherapy centres like PACE Therapies have come to the rescue of athletes by not just focusing on treating their injuries, but being able to assess their biomechanical movements and performance to determine the origin of the injury and help prevent recurrence.

-By carefully monitoring an individual’s capacity which includes his or her flexibility, coordination, strength, and joint flexion throughout the Physiotherapy session, the therapist can formulate some useful training routines to assist in reducing any sport-related injuries like cramps, strains, sprains and torn ligaments.
+By carefully monitoring an individual’s capacity which includes flexibility, coordination, strength and joint movement throughout the Physiotherapy session, the therapist can formulate some useful training routines to assist in reducing any sport-related injuries like cramps, strains, sprains and torn ligaments.

-Flexibility is one other issue that determines an individuals functionality – how well the person is able to move in their day to day life, as well as through their sports.
+Flexibility is one other issue that determines an individuals functionality – how well the person is able to move in their day to day life, as well as through their sports or hobbies.

-Virtually all sports activities require an element of flexibility.
-Flexibility is essential within the sporting world and Sports Physiotherapy can help enhance the flexibility of a person in order that he or she can perform to his or her optimum level.
+Virtually all activities require an element of flexibility.
+Physiotherapy can help enhance the flexibility of a person in order for them to perform to their optimum ability.
 Without the correct degree of flexibility, an injury might happen.

-Regular Physio can also improve the ability of the body to deal with physical stress.
+Regular Physiotherapy can also improve the ability of the body to deal with physical stress.
 Usually, our body has a unique and efficient method of repairing itself.
-Nonetheless, throughout excessive physical exertions (often occurring during sports training) some of the damage can just be too excessive for our bodies to cope.
+Nonetheless, throughout excessive physical exertions (often occurring during sports training, but also during repetitive movements like gardening) some of the damage can just be too excessive for our bodies to cope.